Skip to main content

 Aims

-To teach how to design, manufacture and use mechanical power transmission systems and equipment, especially rotary drive systems.
+The module aims to provide students with the knowledge and skills to design, select and control manufacturing routes and to understand the in-service behaviour of mechanical power transmission systems and equipment, especially rotary drive systems.
 The module aims to enable students to specify / select / design / manufacture drive systems for a wide variety of driven loads to a given performance specification.
-It also aims to teach the design, manufacturing and quality assurance of selected power transmission components, equipment and systems in detail and to apply the knowledge gained to the design of a mechanical power transmission.
+It also aims to teach the design, manufacturing and quality assurance of selected power transmission components, equipment and systems and to apply the knowledge gained to the design of a mechanical power transmission.

 Outline Of Syllabus

 Drive systems are integral to most machines and products.
-This course deals with the systems and the detail engineering to design successful transmissions:
+This module deals with the systems and the detail engineering to design successful transmissions.
+The main topics will be:

 - Introduction to drive systems and components.